Our Rivers & Roots Run Deep

 I think about childhood stories of a scary Baba Yaga.
 Now, as I embrace midlife, I relate to aspects of the woman in the folktales.
 A life in the woods connecting to plants isn’t far off from the life I am living now.

-And I am curious to learn more Slavic and Georgian folktales, particularly those that center women and nature.
+And I am curious to learn more Slavic and Georgian folktales, particularly those that center on women and nature.
 I’m interested in delving deeper to uncover shared resources.
 Do we share struggles?
 Could this circle of women practice acceptance, understanding, non-judgement and share uplift and encouragement?

 This is a space where you choose if you belong…